ahmadshuraih/LB-Tester/readme.md

 ### For more exact tests informations

 > The path of testresults.json is: /testresults.json
+> The path of teststimespentchart.png is: /teststimespentchart.png

 ## 6. Modules details

-### RequestParameter
+### testObjectFunctions

-RequestParameter is a class wich plays the role of a request parameter:

-#### Attributes:

-> - name: string; //The request parameter name.<br>
-> - value: any; //The request parameter value.
+This module is used to manage the TestObject.

 #### Functions:

+> - createNewTestObject(testName:string, tenantId: string, requestParameters?: RequestParameter[], requestBody?: any, requestHeaders?: object): TestObject //This function creates a new TestObject.<br>
-> - toString(): string //Turns RequestParameter into string and returns it like this 'name=value'.
+> - getRequestParametersAsString(testObject: TestObject): string //Get the request paramaters list from TestObject as string like this 'name1=val1&name2=val2'.<br>
+> - toTesterOptions(testObject: TestObject): TesterOptions //Get a TesterOptions object from a TestObject using the attributes of the given TesterObject and the configurations.

-### TenantAddress:
+### testObjectListFunctions

-TenantAddress is used to be easier to use the contents of the returned addressbook from the loadbalancer:
+This is used to manage the TestObjectList.

-#### Attributes:

-> - tenantId: string; //The tenant id<br>
-> - serverProtocol: string; The protocol of the server<br>
-> - serverName: string; //The name of the server<br>
-> - serverPort: number; //The port of the server<br>

-### TestObject

-TestObject is used to add test options for each test:

-#### Attributes:

-> - testName: string //This will be displayed by error or fault test in the test log.<br>
-> - expectedServerName: string //This will be compared with the server name that will be returned by the response.<br>
-> - expectedServerPort: string //This will be compared with the server port that will be returned by the response.<br>
-> - tenantId: string //This will be added to the request url instead of #{tenantId}.<br>
-> - requestParameters: RequestParameter[] //This is for the request parameters, must be added using RequestParameter list 'or empty list []'.<br>
-> - requestBody?: any //(optional) This is for the requst body.<br>
-> - requestHeaders: object //(optional) This is for the request headers.

 #### Functions:

-> - addRequestParameter(requestParamater: RequestParameter): void //Add a request parameter to the request parameters list within the test object.<br>
-> - getRequestParametersAsString(): string //Get the request paramaters list as string like this 'name1=val1&name2=val2'.<br>
-> - toTesterOptions(): TesterOptions //Get a TesterOptions object using the attributes of TesterObject and the configurations.

-### TestObjectList

-TestObjectList is used to generate new TestObjects based on a given TestObject and to contain the TestObjects as a list and to manage them within it:

-#### Attributes:

-> - originalTestObject: TestObject //The original TestObject wich will be copied (Only tenantId will be replaced if neccessary).<br>
-> - startTenantId: string //is the start tenant it wich will be increased based on incrementStep.<br>
-> - totalTestObjects: //is how many test objects you want to generate.<br>
-> - fixedTenant: boolean //If you want to increased the startTenantId of the generated TestObjects or use it as-is for all generated objects from the originalTestObject.<br>
-> - incrementStep: number //how many steps (numbers) do you want to increase the startTenantId per generated object.<br>
-> - testObjects: TestObject[] //The list that contains all TestObjects.<br>

-#### Functions:
+> - createNewTestObjectList(originalTestObject: TestObject, startTenantId: string, totalTestObjects: number, fixedTenant: boolean, incrementStep: number): TestObjectList //This function creates a new TestObjectList.<br>

-> - addTestObject(testObject: TestObject): void //Adds a test object into the test objects list.<br>
+> - addTestObjectToList(testObjectList: TestObjectList, testObject: TestObject): void //Adds the given test object into the given test objects list.<br>
-> - #incrementTenantId(incrementValue: number): string //Increments the startTenantId and return it as string.<br>
+> - incrementTenantId(startTenantId: string, incrementValue: number): string //Increments the startTenantId and return it as string.<br>
-> - createAndSetTestObjectsList(): TestObject[] //Generate the TestObjects and add them to the current list.
+> - generateTestObjects(originalTestObject: TestObject, startTenantId: string, totalTestObjects: number, fixedTenant: boolean, incrementStep: number): TestObject[] //Generate the TestObjects and add them to the test objects list.

 ### testconfig.json